input-output-hk/plutus-use-cases/mlabs/lendex-endpoint-spec.md

 if useAsCollateral is True, then move (`userTokens` of `asset` * `portion`) from User wallet to contract and lock as collateral if useAsCollateral is false, then move (`contractTokens` of `asset` * `portion`) from contract to user wallet rounding down to ensure that the user does not go below minimum collateral ratios for this Lendex/User contract

-@anton - why is the `useAsCollateral` flag necessary? the Api for this endpoint feels a bit strange

 `asset` must refer to a supported token for this Lendex